Fittipaldih/Figuritas-Mundial-Java/README.md

 Finally, the system must allow the exchange of figurines between different users. if for some reason, a user tries to exchange a figurine that he does not own or that HAD ALREADY PASTED, the system must throw the exception "FigureNotAvailable".

-Unit tests to develop:

-thatcancreateafigurine
-thatanadministratorcanbecreated
-thatanendusercanbecreated
-WhatAnAdministratorCanAddAFigurine
-WhatAnEndUserCanAddAFigurine
-LetTheFigurinesAddedOfAnOrderlyWayBeOrdered
-An Admin Cannot Add An Existing Figurine WhatAnEndUserIfCanAddExistingFigurines ThatAnEndUserCanPasteAFigurine ThatAnEndUserCannotPasteARepeatedPicture ThatItCanPerformTheExchangeOfFigurinesBetweenTwoEndUsers That Cannot Trade A Figurine Of A User Who Does Not Have It ThatCan'tSwapAFigurineOfAUserWhichHasAlreadyStuck